You can only configure one special offer per trigger ticket, but each offer can include multiple additional tickets.

 Example Setup: SimpleTix Fair

-Let’s say you’re hosting the SimpleTix Fair and want to create the following special offer:
+Let’s say you’re hosting the SimpleTix Fair and want to create the following special offer:- Every GA ticket purchase automatically includes a free Ferris Wheel ride

 - Buyers can add 50% off Circus tickets, up to the number of GA tickets purchased